 Teaching the piano is a profession and comes with all the associated costs of running a business.
 Teachers have to buy resources, including music, pay for insurance, public liability, membership of professional bodies (ISM, MU, EPTA UK), studio upkeep, piano maintenance, continuing professional development etc. All have to be factored into lesson fees.

-In 2021 the average cost of instrumental lessons in the UK is approximately £32.
+In 2021 the average cost of instrumental lessons in the UK is approximately £32 per hour.
 We would advise proceeding with caution with anyone who is charging too far underneath this average.
 Having said that it does depend on the area of the country so check out this survey from one of the industry’s professional bodies: CLICK HERE FOR ISM SURVEY

 If the teacher you really want is too expensive it will still be worth giving them a call.
 Many piano teachers are often mindful of family circumstances and might be able to offer bursaries if there are financial problems and enough family commitment.